dleeftink/QuickSet/readme.md

 ##### `set.stat: [UintArray]`
 This property displays the values associated with the ranked integers.
-Same length as `.rank`
+Same length as `rank`

-___

-Together, `.rank` and `.stat` provide the top-k window of most frequent integers in a `QuickSet`.
+Together, `rank` and `stat` provide the top-k window of most frequent integers in a `QuickSet`.

-> Note that `.rank` and `.stat` may contain multiple zeroes.
-If 0 is an integer you have previously inserted, you can access this by looking for the first indexed 0 in `.rank`, its value reflected at the same index position in `.stat`.
+> Note that `rank` and `stat` may contain multiple zeroes.
+If 0 is an integer you have previously inserted, you can access this by looking for the first indexed 0 in `rank`, its value reflected at the same index position in `stat`.

 ## API